Dram Shop Liability: Legal Nuances, Evidentiary Tools, and Evolving Technology

 Mr. Jones focuses his practice in civil litigation, with a particular emphasis on bad faith and insurance litigation, commercial litigation, construction liability and defect litigation, products defect litigation, premises liability, and personal injury litigation.
 Justin has a wide range of experience in working with small businesses and entrepreneurs in addressing a variety of topics such as entity formation issues with limited liability companies.

-Live Video-Broadcast: May 23, 2025
+On-Demand: May 23, 2025

 1 hour CLE